SohamPrabhu/WiFiSkimmon/README.md

 - **network** - configured the Rasbery Pi to broadcast Wi-Fi
 - **bluetooth** - enabled BLE advertising on Rasbery Pi
 - **struct** – built proper BLE advertising packets for detection by scanners

+## Challenges
+- Map Integration
+- Using unfamiliar APIs
+- Compatabilty with hardwares
+## What we learned
+- How to use MCP servers
+- How to get locations with Wi-Fi
+- How to make a map with folium and put markers on it
+- How to scan for Wi-Fi packages without WireShark

 ## Resources